jorostuff/kapton-saas-starter-kit/README.md

 4. Create a Firebase account [here](https://firebase.google.com/).

-5. Go to the Firebase console and set up *Authentication* and *Cloud Firestore*.
+5. Go to the Firebase console and create an app by clicking on *Add app*.

+6. Set up *Authentication* and *Cloud Firestore*.

-6. Go to the Firebase project settings and find the Firebase SDK config details.
+7. Go to the Firebase project settings and find the Firebase SDK config details under *Your apps*.

-7. Open the *.env.local* file and put the Firebase SDK config details there like this:
+8. Open the *.env.local* file and put the Firebase SDK config details there like so:

         NEXT_PUBLIC_FIREBASE_API_KEY=<put_api_key_here>
         NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=<put_auth_domain_here>
-        NEXT_PUBLIC_FIREBASE_DATABASE_URL=<put_database_url_here>
         NEXT_PUBLIC_FIREBASE_PROJECT_ID=<put_project_id_here>
         NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET=<put_storage_bucket_here>
         NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=<put_messaging_sender_id>
         NEXT_PUBLIC_FIREBASE_APP_ID=<put_app_id_here>

-8. Go to Firebase project settings and click on *Service Accounts*.<br>
+9. Go to Firebase project settings and click on *Service Accounts*.<br>
-Then on Firebase Admin SDK, generate a private key.
+Then on Firebase Admin SDK, *Create service account* and generate new private key.
 Drag and drop the downloaded file in the project folder.<br>
 Rename the file to *firebase-key.json*

+10. Still on the *Service Accounts* tab, find *databaseURL* and paste it in *.env.local* like so:

+        NEXT_PUBLIC_FIREBASE_DATABASE_URL=<put_database_url_here>

 #### Setting up Firestore
-9. Go to the Firebase console, open the  *Cloud Firestore* tab and click on *Rules*.
+11. Go to the Firebase console, open the  *Cloud Firestore* tab and click on *Rules*.
 Then copy-paste this there:

         rules_version = '2';
         service cloud.firestore {